Best fighting games for Nintendo Switch iMore 2021

 - For fans of old-school fighters: Street Fighter 30th Anniversary Collection - Nintendo Switch

 - For fans of 3D fighters: Pokkén Tournament DX - Nintendo Switch

 - For casual fans: ARMS - Nintendo Switch

 - For family friendly fighting: Kirby Fighters 2

 - For fans of weapon-based fighters: Samurai Showdown (2020) - Nintendo Switch

 Best overall: Super Smash Bros.
 Ultimate

-You can play locally with up to 8 players, and create lobbies with your friends online.
+You can play locally with up to eight players and create lobbies with your friends online.
 You can even join a game online with another local player by your side.
-The only downside of the game is its online play, which is better than it has been but is still not stable enough to enjoy the fast-paced gameplay properly.
+The only downside of the game is its online play, which is better than it has been but still not stable enough to enjoy the fast-paced gameplay properly.
 You'll have to splurge for the Nintendo Switch LAN adapter for a more stable connection.